-Beginning with the September 2017 release of the Power BI Desktop and updates to the Power BI service, a new sampling algorithm is available that improves how scatter charts represent high-density data.
+The Power BI sampling algorithm improves how scatter charts represent high-density data.

 For example, you might create a scatter chart from your organization's sales activity, each store having tens of thousands of data points each year.
 A scatter chart of such information would sample data (select a meaningful representation of that data to illustrate how sales occurred over time) from the available data, and create a scatter chart that represents the underlying data.
 This is common practice in high-density scatter charts.
-Power BI has improved its sampling of high-density data, the details of which are described in this article.
+The details of high-density data sampling are described in this article.

 The High Density Sampling algorithm described in this article is available in the scatter charts for both Power BI Desktop and the Power BI service.